iffybooks/steganography-for-everyone/README.md

 • Run a photo blog with the location of a secret rave embedded in every image, readable by folks with the password.

-• Store something personal (like a private encryption key or your diary) in a photo of your cate.
+• Store something personal (like a private encryption key or your diary) in a photo of your cat.

 • Create an elaborate alternate reality game with a series of riddles hidden in photos scattered across the web, taking players on a twisty path that leads to your Bandcamp page.